 There’s a stray cat that’s been dumped in our mooban (village), it has a collar but the collar’s stuck round its paw and neck.
 I’ve taken it upon myself to...

-There I was, flying again with a newborn baby.
+There I was, once again flying with a newborn baby.
 This time it was Ariya.
 She was a month old and I needed to renew my visa so off we flew.
-I was taking her to...
+I was taking...

 If I thought the first flight to the UK on my own with Ella was hard, the one back to Thailand was unbelievably worse!